 Normal contributions from employers and employees are made in accordance with the rates set out in the schedules of contributions in force for the Plan Year.
-Normal contributions relating to wages and salaries earned in the Plan Year have been recognised in these financial statements.
+Normal contributions relating to wages and salaries earned in the Plan Year have been recognised in these financial statements and are accounted for when deducted from members' pay.
 Additional Voluntary Contributions are accounted for on an accruals basis when deducted from payroll.
 Augmentation contributions are recognised in the financial statements in accordance with the due dates set out in the schedules of contributions.